Tyler Higgins: New Britain Bees

 On March 27, 2018, Higgins signed with the New Britain Bees of the Atlantic League of Professional Baseball.
 Higgins pitched to a stellar 1.88 ERA in 14 appearances for New Britain.

 Seattle Mariners

-On June 1, 2018, Higgins' contract was purchased by the Seattle Mariners organization and he was assigned to the Triple-A Tacoma Rainiers.
-In 28 games for Tacoma, Higgins posted a 2.83 ERA with 38 strikeouts.
-On November 2, 2018, he elected free agency.
+On June 1, 2018, Higgins' contract was purchased by the Seattle Mariners organization and was assigned to the Triple-A Tacoma Rainiers.
+In 28 games for Tacoma, he posted a 2.83 ERA with 38 strikeouts.
+Higgins elected free agency following the season on November 2.

 San Diego Padres

 On December 21, 2018, Higgins signed a minor league contract with the San Diego Padres organization.
 He split the season between the Triple-A El Paso Chihuahuas and the Double-A Amarillo Sod Poodles, recording a 5-1 record and 4.75 ERA between the two clubs.
 On December 18, 2019, Higgins was released by the Padres.